stahlfabrik/RibbaPi/README.md

 - moodlight animation module!
 - moodlight control via html server
 - maybe make html server show gif previews of all animations
-- make ribba pi autostart, make Raspberry file system read only (both not part of this repo I guess, we will see.)